 Q: What kind of computer should I get?

 A: We suggest 4GB of memory and 120GB+ hard drive.
 We recommnd the new i series processors from Intel. i5 and i7 are more powerful than i3, but most students don't run much engineering software on their laptops anyway.
 Full versions of all the engineering software you need are available on the computers in the CAD lab.
 A dedicated Nvidia (or Ati) card can help your computer run more smoothly.
 You can get a free copy of Windows from the department if you need it.

 Q: What is an Upper Division Elective form?

-A: The Upper Division Elective Form MUST be filled out during the senior year.
+A: The Upper Division Elective Form MUST be completed by the end of Winter Quarter of the senior year.
 Each student is required to take 15 units of upper division Departmental Electives.
-Each student needs to choose 15 units of elective courses and record them on this form, which is approved by Dr. Paden, Faculty Undergraduate Adviosr.
-Hard copies of the forms can be obtained from ssee [at] engineering [dot] ucsb [dot] edu (Suzi See) (ME Undergraduate Advisor) in the ME office.
+To complete the form, meet with ssee [at] engineering [dot] ucsb [dot] edu (Suzi See) (ME Undergraduate Advisor) in the ME office.

 Q: I took an upper division ME course which was different from those on my filed elective sheet.
 What do I do?

 A: You MUST update your elective sheet.
 You can do this by going to the ME office and speaking with Suzi See.

 Q: I am a new ME student and I don’t know what courses to take.
 What do I do?